onepf/AppDF/specification/appds_spec_2_1.md

 Optional.
 No attributes.

 The local path to the main expansion file, must be in the main.app-version-code.package-name.obb format.
 The main expansion file is the primary expansion file for additional resources required by your application.

+##### <a name="apk-files-apk-file"/>apk-files/apk-file/apk-alias

+Optional.
+No attributes.
+Pattern:  [a-zA-Z0-9_.]+

+This name is used to distinguish between multiple binary files.

 ### <a name="requirements"/>requirements